-7. Let her order first and don’t eat until she has taken a bite.
+7. Let her order first, and don’t eat until she’s taken a bite.

 I’ll admit that my wife doesn’t like it when I wait until she eats before I start, but I will continue to do it.
 I believe it bolsters the attitude of putting the other person first and shows your willingness to sacrifice for her.

 Smile.
 Engage in conversation that she will enjoy.
 Don’t spend the entire dinner talking about your own interests.
 Let her lead the conversation to a place she is comfortable.

 9. Pay the bill.